Parbelaez/p1-html-css/README.md

 Icons were used directly from [Fontawesome](https://fontawesome.com/).

-Images were obatained from my personal archive and [Pexels](https://www.pexels.com/)
+Images were obtained from my archive and [Pexels](https://www.pexels.com/)

 ---